upm-space/dO2s/meteor/doc/a04-rolling-your-authentication.md

 Using a schema ensures that only acceptable properties and values can be set within that document from the client.
 Thus, client side inserts and updates can be allowed without compromising security or data integrity.

-This Schema is a modified standard Schema from the `collection` package [documentation](https://github.com/aldeed/meteor-collection2-core#attach-a-schema-to-meteorusers).
+This Schema is a modified standard Schema from the `collection` package [documentation].
 Comments removed for clarity.

 ```javascript
 const UserSchema = new SimpleSchema({